Welcome to Mrs. Parks' Family Connection!

 We have been learning about having a growth mindset which is such an important part of becoming a life long learner.
 It also helps to make them responsible for their own learning and accountable for the decisions they choose.
 If you have not read the children's book, Have You Filled A Bucket Today?, by Carol McCloud I highly suggest it (you can find it on You Tube.)
 We have discussed it at length, and will refer to being a 'bucket filler' or a 'bucket dipper' all year long.
 It also fits right in with our 'All Things EQ' curriculum to help build emotional intelligence and teach children that their day depends on them.

-And just to let you know, I think your 2nd grade Shark is JAWSOME!
+I think your 2nd grade Shark is JAWSOME!

 Please feel free to contact me by email or Dojo Message me at anytime with your comments, questions, or concerns.
 I believe that communication is a key element to our success.